pilotmoon/popclipweb/site/support.md

 ## Self-help

-If you have a problem, please read the [Troubleshooting](/kb/troubleshooting) page first.
+If you're having a problem, please read the [Troubleshooting](/kb/troubleshooting) page first.

 ## Email